Maki-aaCS/AstroBloom-Spinning-Globe/README.md

 What does each file do?

-- globeCcolorsVisualization: Vika's globe code.
-The 'raw' code where the below files contain the modified versions of.
 - AstroBloom_Pulse: An update to Vika's spinning globe code (see file 'globeCcolorsVisualization.html' where you can see the pulsating circles of the blooming phenamenon(?) for the spinning globe.
 Note: AstroBloom_Pulse_Final is the final version with a functioning month slider and pulses showing for several locations in each country.
-- AstroBloom_Gamified_Raw: A first trial sample as to how the gamified version of the spinning globe will look.
+- AstroBloom_Gamified_Raw in 'Raw' branch: A first trial sample as to how the gamified version of the spinning globe will look.
 - AstroBloom_Gamified1: Working functions including timer, points system and popups.
+- AstroBloom_Gamified2: The final Spinning globe with youtube popups for each location along with score system.

 MAIN FILES TO FOCUS ON:
 - AstroBloom_Pulse_Final
-- AstroBloom_Gamified1
+- AstroBloom_Gamified2